Is Manitowoc a Buffett Stock?

 Return on Equity

 CEO Glen Tellock has been at the job since 2007.
-Before that, he served in various roles at the company for a number of years.
+Before that, he served in other roles at the company for a number of years.

-Construction and food service equipment isn't particularly prone to technical disruption -- we're not talking astro-nanorobotics here.
+Construction and food-service equipment aren't particularly prone to technical disruption -- we're not talking astro-nanorobotics here.